adityacd/Churn-Prediction-using-Machine-Learning/README.md

 Decision Tree Classifier| 83.60%
 Random Forest Classifier | 82.80%

-### *Conclusion : I kept the count of trees in the Decision Tree Classifier as 3.
+### *Conclusion : I kept the count of node in the Decision Tree Classifier as 3.
 I incresed the count beyond 3 and the model was converging towards overfitting.
 Accuracy more than 84%.
-It is ideal to keep the count of trees to 3 for this model since the independent variables are not many.*
+It is ideal to keep the count of nodes to 3 for this model since the independent variables are not many.*
+### *The same scenario occurs with Random Forest Classifier when I Increased the trees.
+Increasing trees results in overfitting.*